xray-imaging/2bm-docs/docs/source/ops/item_005.rst

    DMM monochromatic beam

-Maximize intensity and size by moving DMM downstream ARM and DMM M2Y only.
+Maximize intensity and size by adjusting only the DMM Downstream arm and DMM M2Y.

 .. figure:: ../img/beamline_alignment_013.png
    :width: 720px